WebAssembly/component-model/design/mvp/CanonicalABI.md

 component using blocking or completion-based I/O, no buffering is necessary.

-Given the above, we can define the `{Readable,Writable}StreamEnd` classes that are actually stored in the `waitables` table.
+Given the above, we can define the `{Readable,Writable}StreamEnd` classes that are actually stored in the component instance table.
 The classes are almost entirely symmetric, with the only difference being whether the polymorphic `copy` method (used below) calls `read` or `write`.
 The `copying` field tracks whether there is an asynchronous read or write in progress and is maintained by the definitions of `stream.{read,write}` below.
 Importantly, `copying` and the inherited fields of `Waitable` are per-*end*, not per-*stream* (unlike the fields of `ReadableStreamGuestImpl` shown above, which are per-stream and shared by both ends via their common `stream` field).